Top Houston Fitness Center Moves Into Swank New Digs as Gyms Reopen — Henry Richardson Redefines DEFINE | PaperCity Magazine

 Top Houston Fitness Center Moves Into Swank New Digs as Gyms Reopen — Henry Richardson Redefines DEFINE

-Infra-Red Sauna Among the State-of-the-Art FeaturesBY Shelby Hodge // 05.21.20
+Infrared Sauna Among the State-of-the-Art FeaturesBY Shelby Hodge // 05.21.20

 Henry Richardson in his DEFINE body & mind flagship studio, tucked on a side street between River Oaks and Montrose.
 (Photo by Shelby Hodge)